Zeldovich pancakes in observational data are cold: Two pancakes near Coma

 Pancake 1, along with the background in the signal region, can be seen in (R,v$_{\rm los}$) in Figure \ref{fig:duoRv} (top) and a similar plot for Pancake 2 can be seen in Figure \ref{fig:duoRv} (bottom), from which we can see that the pancakes stand out as clear overdensities in (R,v$_{\rm los}$).

 In Figure \ref{fig:ComaRv} we have plotted (R,v$_{\rm los}$) for pancakes 1 and 2, as well as the groups and filament indicated in Figure \ref{fig:ComaRADec}.
 It should be noted that most of these structures are not located in the same region on the sky.
 We see that the pancakes have a vastly different appearance in (R,v$_{\rm los}$) than the groups and the filament.
 The groups appear as high density, centralized structures and the filament is seen as an elongated one dimensional string of galaxies, whereas the pancakes are less dense, two dimensional structures, spread out over a greater region of the sky.
-The groups are from \citep{Yang2007} and the filament was found by eye as a spatial overdensity.
+The groups are from \citet{Yang2007} and the filament was found by eye as a spatial overdensity since it cannot be detected in projected phase-space using our method.